medusajs/medusa/docs/content/add-plugins/minio.md

 ---
-description: 'Learn how to integrate MinIO with the Medusa server.
-Learn how to install the MinIO plugin on the Medusa server and configure it.'
+description: 'Learn how to integrate MinIO with the Medusa backend.
+Learn how to install the MinIO plugin on the Medusa backend and configure it.'
 addHowToData: true
 ---

 # MinIO

-This document will guide you through installing the MinIO file service plugin on your Medusa server.
+This document will guide you through installing the MinIO file service plugin on your Medusa backend.

 ## Overview